XRPLF/XRPL-Standards/CONTRIBUTING.md

 A _Draft_ is a document that proposes some new feature, protocol or idea related to the XRP Ledger.
 The criteria for getting the document merged is minimal: project maintainers will review the document to ensure style conformance and applicability, but will otherwise not require editorial fixes before allowing it to be published.

+A document does not need to have an implementation in order to become a Draft.
+A Draft may or may not have implementation(s) available; no code is required prior to the Draft being published.
 A Draft is often stable enough for people to experiment with, but has not necessarily been endorsed by the entire community.
 When there are competing Drafts that address the same problem in different ways, all such Drafts can continue to be refined, promoted, and used independently, without any blocking.
 Implementors can create software to implement this type of standard into their codebase to explore how it works in a real world setting.

 Any, or all, competing Drafts may graduate into a Candidate Specification.